zond/godip-history/README.md

 ### Algorithm

 ```
+Resolve is called from the [https://github.com/zond/godip/blob/master/judge/judge.go](judge).
+Adjudicate is defined in each order type.

 A depends on B: A = B
 B depends on C: B = C
 C = t